 If you are a certified accountant, you could offer your services to the marijuana dispensary owner or marijuana grower as long as the operation is legal.
 Like the real estate agent, you would be able to work in any industry and not just in the cannabis industry.
 However, the cannabis industry has a demand for professionals like an accountant and realtor.
 So, you may have enough business in this industry to last you for a lifetime.

 You could pursue one of above 420 careers, but sales and distribution is also another way to get into the cannabis industry.
 If you are good at sales, this is the ideal job to get into.
 You would learn a lot about the marijuana plant and marijuana strains.

 Relocating for Jobs

 In the state of Colorado, there are about 10,000 people employed in 420 careers.
 In fact, there are many people that move to Colorado for cannabis jobs, uprooting their lives and changing careers.
-Whether it is sales and distribution, budtending, bud trimming, accounting or real estate, you will be able to find a place in the cannabis industry as new job titles continue to be created.
+Whether it is sales and distribution, budtending, bud trimming, accounting or real estate, you will be able to find a place in the cannabis industry.
 It is time to browse cannabis industry jobs that are available.
 To compete for one of the 420 careers, you may need training from the Cannabis Training University.
 So check out the Cannabis Training University to find out how you easily can receive online training.